-Any amounts attributable to any reportable transactions (as described in Regulations section 1.6011-4) other than transactions described in Regulations section 1.6011-4(b)(6) relating to significant book-tax differences must be included on Part II, line 12, regardless of whether the difference, or differences, would otherwise be reported elsewhere in Part II or Part III.
-Thus, if a taxpayer files Form 8886 for any reportable transaction described in Regulations section 1.6011-4 and the transaction is not described in Regulations section 1.6011-4(b)(6) relating to significant book-tax differences, the amounts attributable to that reportable transaction must be reported on Part II, line 12.
-In addition, all income and expense amounts attributable to a reportable transaction must be reported on Part II, line 12, columns (a) and (d) even if there is no difference between the financial statement amounts and the taxable amounts.
+Any amounts attributable to any reportable transactions (as described in Regulations section 1.6011-4) must be included on Part II, line 12, regardless of whether the difference, or differences, would otherwise be reported elsewhere in Part II or Part III.
+Thus, if a taxpayer files Form 8886 for any reportable transaction described in Regulations section 1.6011-4, the amounts attributable to that reportable transaction must be reported on Part II, line 12.
+In addition, all income and expense amounts attributable to a reportable transaction must be reported on Part II, line 12, columns (a) and (d) even if there is no difference between the annual statement amounts and the taxable amounts

 Each difference attributable to a reportable transaction must be separately stated and adequately disclosed.
-A corporation will be considered to have separately stated and adequately disclosed a reportable transaction on line 12 if the corporation sequentially numbers each Form 8886 and lists by identifying number on the supporting schedule for Part II, line 12, each sequentially numbered reportable transaction and the amounts required for Part II, line 12, columns (a) through (d).
+A life insurance company will be considered to have separately stated and adequately disclosed a reportable transaction on line 12 if the life insurance company sequentially numbers each Form 8886 and lists by identifying number on the supporting schedule for Part II, line 12, each sequentially numbered reportable transaction and the amounts required for Part II, line 12, columns (a) through (d).

-In lieu of the requirements of the preceding paragraph, a corporation will be considered to have separately stated and adequately disclosed a reportable transaction if the corporation attaches a supporting schedule that provides the following for each reportable transaction:
+Instead of the requirements of the preceding paragraph, a life insurance company will be considered to have separately stated and adequately disclosed a reportable transaction if the life insurance company attaches a supporting schedule that provides the following for each reportable transaction:

 - 1. A description of the reportable transaction disclosed on Form 8886 for which amounts are reported on Part II, line 12; - 2.
-The name and tax shelter registration number, if applicable, as reported on lines 1a and 1c, respectively, of Form 8886; and - 3.
+The name and tax shelter registration number, if applicable, as reported on lines 1a and 1b, respectively, of Form 8886; and - 3.
 The type of reportable transaction (i.e., listed transaction, confidential transaction, transaction with contractual protection, etc.) as reported on line 2 of Form 8886.

 If a transaction is a listed transaction described in Regulations section 1.6011-4(b)(2), the description also must include the description provided on line 3 of Form 8886.
-In addition, if the reportable transaction involves an investment in the transaction through another entity such as a partnership, the description must include the name and EIN (if applicable) of that entity as reported on line 5 of Form 8886
+In addition, if the reportable transaction involves an investment in the transaction through another entity such as a partnership, the description must include the name and EIN (if applicable) of that entity as reported on line 5 of Form 8886.